Dog Bite Lawyer in Fairfax County

 Attorney Jim Parrish used to represent large insurance companies.
 He knows how these companies work, and the tactics they use to prevent paying for claims.
 He now uses his knowledge from the inside to fight these same insurance companies to get fair compensation for his clients.

 At the Parrish Law Firm, PLLC, our legal team can help you recover the damages you need through a homeowners’ insurance claim or civil suit after a Fairfax County dog bite.
-Call us today at 571-229-1800 to discuss your options for collecting money to cover your medical expenses and other losses related to your injuries.
+Call a dog bite attorney in Fairfax County, VA today at 571-229-1800 to discuss your options for collecting money to cover your medical expenses and other losses related to your injuries.